Understanding and Managing Aggression in Dogs

-The greatest worry of any dog owner - “is my dog going to be attacked by another dog, or is my dog going to be aggressive to a dog or person
+The greatest worry of any dog owner - “is my dog going to be attacked by another dog, or is my dog going to be aggressive to a dog or person”.

-”.
-Nearly every dog owner has faced a situation involving an aggressive dog, either their own or someone else’s.
+Nearly every dog owner has faced a situation involving an aggressive dog that is clearly fearful or even violent toward people or dogs.
 It has been treated as fact that some dogs and some breeds are just born aggressive and there is little that can be done.
 But it’s time to debunk that myth.

 What IS aggression in dogs?

 Aggression isn’t just tearing into a person or another dog, there are many ways a dog demonstrates aggression and NONE of them are acceptable, and should not be allowed to continue, such as:

 • Lunging forward or charging at the person